Skip to content

 These terminals are commonly found on alkaline batteries and are made up of a spring-loaded contact that connects to the device.
 They are often used in remote controls, toys, and other small electronic devices.

-Nut and Bolt Terminals
+Nut and Bolt Terminals (NB)

 These terminals are commonly used in the automotive industry and used on a number of heavier duty sealed lead acid batteries where higher current surges may be experienced, such as the high rate discharge that uninterruptible power supplies (UPS) back up batteries might need to deliver.
 The exact dimensions of the nut and bolt terminals vary by battery model.